-Traditional cloud security applications can’t deal with scale, dynamic, and networking abilities of containers.
+Traditional cloud security applications can’t deal with the scale, dynamic, and networking abilities of containers.
 Adopting this step further, serverless operations prioritize agility and simplicity by considering architecture issues.
 It offers a simple execution platform for microservices and applications.
 Cyber attackers might render a vulnerability at the low level used for outsourced libraries, containers, or in code of serverless functions.
-They can also benefit themselves from vulnerabilities inside the permission settings of cloud architecture for reaching services, which comprises of sensitive data too.
+They can also benefit themselves from vulnerabilities inside the permission settings of cloud architecture for reaching services, which comprises sensitive data too.

 It is the role of an organization to decide what controls they want to execute and where.
-Some operations will work on the basis of shift left concept comprising of understanding of what deficiencies and vulnerabilities can be there in application code as well as the image configuration.
+Some operations will work based on the shift left concept comprising of understanding of what deficiencies and vulnerabilities can be there in application code as well as the image configuration.
 Left things should be executed in the runtime like monitoring what containers are exactly doing and deep understanding about cloud native applications running on them.
 This demands a shift up to secure the new network architecture.
 Well, this is the reason due to which we say that security becomes a facilitator in a software developer movement and, observed as an ally in delivering secure products rapidly on newer online apps.